 Stative verb interview prep

-For this ESL writing activity, students have to select five state verbs that they will use to make interview questions for their partner.
-As the students work individually on their questions, elicit potential follow-up questions and encourage their use in the interview.
+Tell the students to select five state verbs and use them to create a list of interview questions that they will later use to interview a partner.
+As the students work individually on their queries, elicit potential follow-up questions and encourage their use in the interview.

 Stative verb interview